timri/bup/Documentation/bup-index.md

 \--exclude-from=*filename*
 :   a file that contains exclude paths (can be used more
     than once)

+\--exclude-if-present=*filename*
+:   exclude all directories that contain the specified file.
+    So you can "touch .do-not-backup-me" to exclude a directory from backup.

 -v, \--verbose
 :   increase log output during update (can be used more